-Any fish migrating from the sea into freshwater rivers and lakes to spawn, i.e., salmon, striped bass, shad and alewife.
+Any fish migrating from the sea into freshwater rivers and lakes to spawn (e.g. salmon, striped bass, shad, and alewife).
 Fish that migrate in the reverse direction, from freshwater to the sea, are called catadromous.

 The farming of aquatic species, such as fish and shellfish, in salt, brackish, or freshwater.
-About half of the seafood producted globally is from aquaculture operators.
+About half of the seafood produced globally is from aquaculture operators.

 The community of marine life inhabiting the sea floor.